If you live in a controlled parking zones (CPZ) or permit parking area (PPA), you may be eligible for a permit to park in these places.

 You can also park within a shared use parking bay.
 This is a bay where parking permit holders and motorists displaying a valid pay-and-display ticket can park.

-Resident parking permits are issued for 1 year and the charges are:
+Resident parking permits are issued for 1 year.
+The charges are as follows.

 Apply for a resident parking permit

-You can apply online for a resident parking permit below.
+You can apply for a resident parking permit by email.

-- proof of residency – a recent (last 3 months) bank statement, utility bill, council tax bill or rent card
+- proof of residency – for example, a tenancy agreement, or a recent (last 3 months) utility bill, bank statement, credit card statement or council tax bill

 Change of address